dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 # PCB Order
- After layout your PCB,  you may need to order some **PCBs**.
-For save your time and money , you can order the PCB from EasyEDA.
-It is **easy** , cheap withe good **quantity**, **awesome service**.
-More important, if the **PCBs** don't work as your expect, EasyEDA provide full money back.
+  After laying out your PCB, you probably want to order some **PCBs**.
+We have made it easy for you to save time and money by using our **awesome service** to order **low cost**, **high quality** PCBs *directly* from EasyEDA.
+More importantly, if you are not satisfied with the quality of our PCBs, EasyEDA will refund your money in full.

- EasyEDA makes it easy to order PCBs for your projects and offers an exceptionally low PCB Manufacturing fee however, you are free to download the Gerber files and order your PCBs from any other vendors.
-If you like EasyEDA, please give us a chance to fab. the PCB for you.
+  Although EasyEDA makes it easy to order PCBs for your projects and offers an exceptionally low PCB Manufacturing fee, you are free to download the Gerber files and order your PCBs from any other vendor.
+However, if you like EasyEDA, please give us a chance to fab. the PCB for you.
+We think you won't be disappointed.

-##PCB Quality
+## PCB Quality
-   We have spent more than 5 years to build the EasyEDA, we are artisans.
-If you like our EDA editor, we are sure you will like our PCB.
-We provide 100% E-test.
+   As engineers, we have spent more than 5 years building EasyEDA.
+As artisans, we believe that if you like using our EDA tools, then you will like our PCBs.

-   EasyEDA's PCB are in group buy model, the price is great, and the quality is good enough.
-We have shipped thousands of PCB to our users, all of them like our PCBs.
+   EasyEDA's PCB are in a group buy model and all PCBs are given 100% E-test This allows us to provide you with good quality, tested PCBs at a great price.
+We have shipped thousands to our users, all of whom like our PCBs.

- No matter we talk how better it is, Maybe you will double.
-The easy way it is to try it out.
-We provide full money back for our products, Please check the [Warranty and Return](#WarrantyandReturn)
+ No matter how good we tell you our service is, maybe you still have doubts.
+The easy way to remove those doubts is to try it out because - as we have said above - if you are not satisfied with the quality of our PCBs, we will refund your money in full.
+For details of this offer, please check the [Warranty and Return](#WarrantyandReturn).

 ## Order Button
-Click the **Fabrication Output...** button like below image, you will be redirect to an order page, In that page you can place an order quickly.
-At the same time, you  download your Gerber and drill files and open them in a Gerber Viewer.
-Honestly, we hope you can try to order PCB form EasyEDA to support EasyEDA, but you are welcome to download the PCB and send them to your favorite ** PCB house**.
+To order PCBs from us, just click the **Fabrication Output...** button, like image below, and you will be redirected to an order page.
+In that page you can place an order quickly and easily.
+At the same time, you can download your Gerber and drill files (and open them in a 3rd party Gerber Viewer to check them!).
+Honestly, we hope that you will support EasyEDA by ordering your PCBs from us but you are welcome to download the Gerber and drill files and send them to your favorite PCB house.
 ![](images/pcbFabrication.png)

-## PCB Order From EasyEDA Editor
+## PCB Order from EasyEDA Editor
-   Because you come from EasyEDA editor, so you don't need to input **Layers**, **Width** and **Height**, EasyEDA has inputted for you.
-In this page, you will find a real time price.
-Most time the price is the last cost.
-If you change the Layers to 4 or 6. you will find the  price field is **Quote**. just click the the `Save to Cart` button, we will quote the price for you soon.
+   When you click the `Fabrication Output...` button your order is coming from within the EasyEDA editor environment so you don't need to input information about **Layers**, **Width** and **Height**; EasyEDA fills this information in for you.

+   On the order form page you will find a real time price.
+Most of the time this price is the final cost however if, for example, you change the Layers to 4 or 6, you will find the price field changes to **Quote**.
+If that happens, don't worry: just click the `Save to Cart` button and we will email a quote for the final price for you ASAP.

- **Note.** After you add your PCB to cart, we will save a copy of Gerber Files at the same time.
-So if you change your PCB in EasyEDA editor, we don't synchronous your gerber File.
-The only way is delete  it  from your Cart and add a new item.
+ **Note.** When you add your PCB to the cart, EasyEDA saves a copy of Gerber files *at that time*.
+If you then change your PCB back in then PCB editor, *EasyEDA does not synchronize your Gerber files to the updated PCB design*.
+The only way is to delete the earlier version of the PCB from your Cart and then add the updated design as a new item.

 ![](images/PCBOrderPage1.png)

-## PCB Order From Order Link
+## PCB Order from Order Link
-  You may  would like to upload your own Gerber files, or the Gerber files are come from Eagle, Pads, Altium Design.
-You just need to click this link [https://easyeda.com/order](https://easyeda.com/order) to order.
-This page will let you upload your Gerber Files.
+  You maybe would like to upload your own Gerber files or Gerber files from Eagle, Pads, or Altium Design.
+To do this, just click this link [https://easyeda.com/order](https://easyeda.com/order) to order.
+This page will let you upload your own Gerber Files.

 ![](images/PCBOrderPage2.png)

 ## PCB Capabilities
 <table>
 <tbody>
 <tr>
-<td width="200">Number of Copper Layers</td>
+<td width="200">Number of Copper Layers*</td>
 <td width="400">1-6</td>
 </tr>
 <tr>